lagadic/vrep_ros_bridge/README.md

 ##Installation

 Note: The Ubuntu version used is 13.04.
+It works also with 12.04 and 14.04.
 * <a href="#instROS_sec" target="_parent"> Install ROS Hydro</a>
 * <a href="#instvrep_sec" target="_parent"> Install V-Rep</a>
 * <a href="#instplug" target="_parent"> Install Plugin</a>